News_

 Natasha Jha Bhaskar

-General Manager, Newland Global Group
+Executive Director, Newland Global Group

-Natasha is the General Manager of Newland Global Group, a leading corporate advisory firm specialising in the Australia-India trade investment space.
+Natasha is the Executive Director of Newland Global Group, a leading corporate advisory firm specialising in the Australia-India trade investment space.
 Natasha’s work is focussed on trade opportunities, investment flows, market trends and direct dealings with Indian businesses and government.
 Natasha is driven by the ambition to build connections, insights and capabilities, that deepen bilateral economic ties and execute the Australian Government’s vision of the India Economic Strategy to 2035 and Comprehensive Strategic Partnership Agreement.

 "I feel absolutely thrilled and honoured to be awarded the UN Women Australia MBA scholarship The scholarship brings a deep sense of responsibility and will be instrumental in shaping my leadership path and choices going forward, to be a change agent creating scalable impact and assisting others in finding their voice and agency."